yjzhenglamarmota/yujiezheng_website/content/project/Water/index.md

 ---
-title: Tectonic processes
+title: Environmental and sustainablity applicaitons
-summary: Understanding earthquake and volcanic processes through the lens of SAR
+summary: Monitoring sustainable use of resources with InSAR
 # tags:
 # - Deep Learning
 # date: "2016-04-27T00:00:00Z"